igsr/igsr_analysis/docs/workflows/wes_bamqc_pipeline.rst

   Then ``-db`` is the name of the Reseqtrack database name used in the section 2.1 ``-pwd`` is the ReseqTrack DB password

-  The rest of the options are documented in the `PyHive::PipeConfig::QC::RunBamQCsonWGS <https://github.com/igsr/igsr_analysis/blob/newphasing/PyHive/PipeConfig/QC/RunBamQCsonWGS.pm>`_ module file.
+  The rest of the options are documented in the `PyHive::PipeConfig::QC::RunBamQCsonWES <https://github.com/igsr/igsr_analysis/blob/newphasing/PyHive/PipeConfig/QC/RunBamQCsonWES.pm>`_ module file.
 You will probably want to override the defaults for many of these options so take a look.